OfirTheOne/ogn-snackbar/README.md

-# Ogn Snackbar - Angular Ui Snackbar-Component Service
+# Angular6 Ui Snackbar-Component Service

+**At this point compatible with Angular v6**

 ## Features